 *It's also important to point out the flip side to this - that some nutrients can only be accessed through the cooking process.
 For example, Lycopene in tomatoes is only released when it's cooked.
 And lots of harmful germs and bacteria are also killed off through the cooking process...
 So it's not all bad stuff that comes from cooking.

 1. Not Enough Research to Back Up Any Claims

-Interestingly – it’s also important to point out that all the other groups in my class who researched other dietary models also came up with a lack of scientific evidence to back up the claims of most other dietary models – from the Paleo diet, 5:2 diet, Adam & Eve, Vegan, Blood Type, Macrobiotic, Gluten-Free, to the GAPS/ Specific Carbohydrate Diet, etc.
+Interestingly - it's also important to point out that all the other dietary models also have a lack of scientific evidence to back up their claims - from the Paleo diet, 5:2 diet, Adam & Eve, Vegan, Blood Type, Macrobiotic, Gluten-Free, to the GAPS/ Specific Carbohydrate Diet, etc.

 So...
 Just because there's insufficient evidence to prove a diet works or not, but if a person feels loads better on a particular diet - does this negate the individual's experience of it?
 I think this is just testament to how individual we all are as people and just coz one way of eating/ living works for one person, doesn't necessarily mean it will work for another.